SnakeskinTpl/gulp-snakeskin/README.md

 Default: `false`

-If the parameter is set to `true`, after compiling template will be launched and the results of its work will be saved.
+If the parameter is set to `true` the template will be launched after compiling and the results of it work will be saved.

 ### tpl

 Type: `String`

-The name of the executable template (if set `exec`), if the parameter is not specified, then uses the rule:
+The name of the executable template (if is set `exec`), if the parameter is not specified, then uses the rule:

 ```js
 %fileName% || main || index || Object.keys().sort()[0];